mgillam/golden.js/README.md

 ### Options values

 Each option is enabled (supressing a behavior) if the value is included, disabled if the value is not.
 Options can be combined by supplying the sum of them.
-For example, if you wanted to allow `console` events, but suppress popups and `document.write`, you would combine use the sum of `2` + `4`, so your `data-bliss-options` would be set to `"6"`.
+For example, if you wanted to allow `console` events, but suppress popups and `document.write`, you would combine use the sum of `2` + `4`, so your `data-golden-options` would be set to `"6"`.

 | Value | Effect |
 | --- | --- |